26 FAQs about issuing and transferring private company shares.

 The current owner fills in and signs a share transfer form and passes it, together with any share certificate, to the proposed new owner, in return for payment of the purchase price for the shares.

-The proposed new owner does not usually have to sign the share transfer form if the shares are already fully paid, but does if they are nil or partly paid (see 5).
+The proposed new owner does not usually have to sign the share transfer form if the shares are already fully paid, but does if they are nil or partly paid.

-The proposed new owner is normally liable for stamp duty on the transfer (see 20), and must send the share transfer form and a cheque for stamp duty to the stamp office of HM Customs & Revenue (HMRC) as part of completing the stock transfer form.
+The proposed new owner is normally liable for stamp duty on the transfer, and must send the share transfer form and a cheque for stamp duty to the HMRC stamp office as part of completing the stock transfer form.
 However, there is no stamp duty if the amount the buyer is paying for the shares is £1,000 or less (or, if the transfer is part of a series of transactions, the total value of the transactions is £1,000 or less) and there is a certificate on the reverse of the share transfer form to confirm it meets these criteria.
 If there is a certificate, the form will not need to be presented to HMRC for stamping and should be sent direct to the company registrar.

-18. Are shareholders free to transfer or sell their shares to someone else?
+18. Can shareholders transfer or sell their private company shares to someone else?

-However, they may include other, different restrictions on the transfer of shares.
+Your company’s articles of association might otherwise include different restrictions on the transfer of shares.
 For example, they might require any shareholder who wants to sell shares to offer them to existing shareholders first (so called 'pre-emption rights'), or to offer them back to the company through a 'share buy-back'.
 The articles might also establish how the price for the shares is to be calculated in each case.

-Alternatively, they might provide that shares can be transferred freely between members of the same family, but any other transfers are subject to the usual directors' powers to refuse to register a transfer, or to pre-emption rights in favour of existing members or the company (with a mechanism for establishing the price to be paid for the shares) mentioned above.
+Alternatively, they might provide that shares can be transferred freely between members of the same family, but any other transfers are subject to the usual directors' powers to refuse to register a transfer, or to pre-emption rights in favour of existing members or the company.

 Separately from the articles of association, there may also be an agreement between the shareholders that includes restrictions on transfer or sale of shares.
 This is common where the restrictions are to apply only between the current shareholders of the company, so that an agreement is the appropriate place for them, rather than to both present and future shareholders, in which case the articles (that bind all shareholders, present and future) are the more appropriate place.

-19. How is a fair value established for share transfers?
+19. How is a fair value established for private company share transfers?

 If shares can be freely sold, seller and buyer can negotiate a price between them.